 Analysis of k-mer enrichments (Figure 2C)

 Positional enrichments of all 8-nt k-mers were calculated by comparison of the binding sample containing NNNNN pM AGO2–let-7a complex and its corresponding programmed library to that of the input sequencing of the programmed library.
-For each of the two libraries, reads that both contained one of the 18 possible 8mer mismatch sites in the correct position (such that the C nucleotide that pairs with nucleotide 8 of let-7a is at position 26 within the read) and also did not contain either a 6mer, a 6mer-A1, or a 6mer-m8 site against let-7, were used to calculate the total number of each k-mer at each position across the library.
+For each of the two libraries, reads that both contained one of the 18 possible 8mer mismatch sites in the correct position (such that the C nucleotide that pairs with nucleotide 8 of let-7a is at position 26 within the read) and also did not contain either a 6mer, a 6mer-A1, or a 6mer-m8 site against let-7, were used to calculate the total number of each k-mer at each position within the library.
 A pseudocount of 0.001 × the average number of counts per k-mer was added to the positional count of each k-mer in the library, and then these tables were normalized to 1.
 The normalized count table corresponding to the NNNNN pM sample was divided by that of the input to arrive at the enrichment of each k-mer at each position within the library.
 These k-mers were ranked according to the sum of the top five positional enrichments of each, considering positions 1–19 of the library (where the kmer at position 19 overlaps the programmed 8mer mismatch region by one nucleotide).

 Assignment of miRNA sites (entire paper)

 Sites were assigned not allowing more than 2 nucleotides of separation away from the two ends of the doped position of the library.